jekyllgrim/ZScript_Basics/Event_Handlers.md

 		if (random(1,100) < bleeder.bleedbuildup) {
 			//if check passed, start bleeding:
 			bleeder.isbleeding = true;
-			//save the actor that dealt damage for proper kill credit if player bleeds out: bleeder.bleedsource = e.DamageSource;
+			//and save the actor that dealt damage for proper kill credit if player bleeds out: bleeder.bleedsource = e.DamageSource;
 		}
 	}